Revised March 2019

 HIV Prevalence and HIV Diagnoses Attributed to Injection Drug Use (IDU)

-- State Prevalence: In 2014, an estimated 5,952 persons were living with a diagnosed HIV in Wisconsin—a rate of 123 cases per 100,000 persons.
-Of these, 15.8 percent1 of males and 21.3 percent of females were living with HIV attributed to IDU (AIDSVu).
+- State Prevalence: In 2015, an estimated 5,916 persons were living with a diagnosed HIV infection in Wisconsin—a rate of 122 cases per 100,000 persons.
+Of those, 15.4 percent of male cases were attributed to IDU or male-to-male contact and IDU.
+Among females, 20.9 percent were living with HIV attributed to IDU (AIDSVu).

 - Wisconsin Department of Health Services, Opioids